Agile Modeling Home Page

 5. Don't take a portable whiteboard out a room if isn’t meant for you.

 6. Consider making a copy of critical diagrams.
 Although you can manually copy the diagram onto paper or use a printing whiteboard, my tool of choice is a digital camera.
-You can improve the quality of the picture using software utilities and then share it electronically on your project web site or by putting it under version control.
+You can improve the quality of the picture using software utilities and then share it digitally on your team web site or by putting it under version control.
 Take pictures from and angle to avoid the flash reflecting on the board.

 7. Have a well-ventilated room.